-As far as I’m concerned, healthy casseroles really should be a food group, and this low carb tuna casserole is here to prove it!!
+As far as I’m concerned, low carb casseroles really should be a food group, and this low carb tuna casserole is here to prove it!!

 When I was a child I went through a stage where I would ONLY eat tuna casserole (sound familiar?).
-It was all I wanted for dinner even though I had no concept of healthy fish recipes…
+It was all I wanted for dinner even though I had no concept of -low carb fish recipes …